wavefrontHQ/docs/pages/doc/alerts.md

 <li>
-(Optional) If you are protecting metrics with <a href="metrics_security.html">metrics security policies</a> in your environment, check the **Secure Metrics Details** check box.
+(Optional) If you are protecting metrics with <a href="metrics_security.html">metrics security policies</a> in your environment, check the <strong>Secure Metrics Details</strong> check box.
 A simplified alert notification is sent.

 <table>
 <tbody>